Estimated Reading Time: 8 Minutes

-There are 2 towns in Costa Rica with the name Puerto Viejo.
-One of them is Puerto Viejo de Sarapiqui and not the one I’m talking about here.
+There are 2 towns in Costa Rica named Puerto Viejo.
+One is Puerto Viejo de Sarapiqui and not the one I’m talking about here.
 Puerto Viejo de Talamanca is located on the Southern Caribbean coast of Costa Rica, also called Caribe Sur.

-Trying to find out which beach area of Costa Rica suits your needs and preferences of things to do?
+Are you trying to find out which beach area of Costa Rica suits your needs and preferences of things to do?
 Then you want to learn as much as you can about Puerto Viejo Beach.
-For comparison, try also these other beaches we love.
+For comparison, also try these other beaches we love.

 If you love the beach, you’ll adore Puerto Viejo Beach, and here are 17 reasons for it.

-If you enjoy walking the beaches, getting a tan for hours in a row, you’ll love the fact that there are so many beaches a short drive from Playa Puerto Viejo.
-Within an hour’s drive, you’ll find some amazing beaches in the immediate area, and you should visit each one of them.
-Here you have 8 beaches driving from north to south:
+If you enjoy walking the beaches and getting a tan for hours in a row, you’ll love the fact that there are so many beaches a short drive from Playa Puerto Viejo.
+Within an hour’s drive, you’ll find some amazing beaches in the immediate area, and you should visit each one.
+Here you have eight beaches driving from north to south: